awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 1. <a name="node-instance-role-step"></a>Record the **NodeInstanceRole** for the node group that was created\.
 You need this to add the new Amazon EKS nodes to your cluster\.
 **Note**
 If you attached any additional IAM policies to your old node group IAM role, attach those same policies to your new node group IAM role to maintain that functionality on the new group\.
-If, for example, you added permissions for the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), this applies to you\.
+This applies to you if you added permissions for the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), for example\.

 1. Update the security groups for both node groups so that they can communicate with each other\.
 For more information, see [Amazon EKS security group considerations](sec-group-reqs.md)\.

    1. Record the security group IDs for both node groups\.
 This is shown as the **NodeSecurityGroup** value in the AWS CloudFormation stack outputs\.

       You can use the following AWS CLI commands to get the security group IDs from the stack names\.
-In these commands, `oldNodes` is the AWS CloudFormation stack name for your older node stack\. `newNodes` is the name of the stack that you are migrating to\.
+In these commands, `oldNodes` is the AWS CloudFormation stack name for your older node stack, and `newNodes` is the name of the stack that you are migrating to\.
 Replace every `example-value` with your own values\.

       ```
       oldNodes="old_node_CFN_stack_name"